k8ssandra/k8ssandra/docs/content/en/docs/topics/repair/_index.md

 1. Kubernetes cluster with the following elements deployed:
    * [K8ssandra]({{< ref "getting-started#install-k8ssandra" >}}) Helm chart
    * [Ingress Controller]({{< ref "ingress" >}})
-1. DNS name configured for the Reaper for Apache Cassandra interface, referred to as _REPAIR DOMAIN_ below.
+2. DNS name configured for the Reaper interface, referred to as _REPAIR DOMAIN_ below.

-## Access the Reaper for Apache Cassandra web interface
+## Access the Reaper web interface

 ![Reaper UI](reaper-main-ui.png)

-With the prerequisites satisfied the Reaper for Apache Cassandra web interface should be available at the following address:
+With the prerequisites satisfied the Reaper web interface should be available at the following address:

 http://REPAIR_DOMAIN/webui